Thank you for reading our post, please rate this article at the end.

 A Rope and an Anchor

-A windlass is a device used to haul in line or an anchor.
+A windlass is a device used to haul in a line or an anchor.
 In case you have no idea how it functions, here are a few pointers:

 -